tooevangelist/paysuper-docs/content/docs/payments/sdk-integration.md

 It’s easy to embed [PaySuper JS SDK](https://github.com/paysuper/paysuper-js-sdk) with just a few lines of Javascript code to start a payment process and display a purchase status finally whithout any server-side code.

-If your sales use cases are not filled, use the [server-side payment initialization](/docs/payments/integration/) with PaySuper API instead.

 <--->

 **HOW IT WORKS**

-Try out [the payment sample](ССЫЛКА НА ПРИМЕР ФОРМЫ, та же что выше) or see [the code on GitHub](ПРИМЕР КОДА и КАК ЕГО ЗАПУСКАТЬ).
+Try out [the payment sample](https://dashboard.pay.super.com/form-demo) or see [the code on GitHub](https://github.com/paysuper/paysuper-examples).
 {{< /columns >}}

+If your sales use cases are not filled, use the [server-side payment initialization](/docs/payments/integration/) with PaySuper API instead.

 ***